waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. Catch a Diglett.
   3. Train CRAG, ECHO, and the new Diglett to Lv.
 23.
 - **Strategy:** Lead with SPARKY vs. Pidgeotto.
 Use Diglett as a hard counter for Jolteon.
 CRAG walls Pidgeotto/Raticate.
 Evolved ECHO (Golbat) handles Kadabra.

+- **Menu Navigation Insights (from `menu_master_agent` failure):**
+  - Agents require explicit context (e.g., `current_menu_context`) to function correctly.
+They do not implicitly know the player's state.
+  - Party sub-menu cursors can have different default positions.
+The switch Pokémon sub-menu [STATS, SWITCH, CANCEL] defaults to 'STATS', not 'SWITCH'.
+This must be accounted for in navigation logic.
+  - **Strategic Triage:** For simple, non-recurring menu tasks, manual execution is more efficient than prolonged, in-the-moment agent debugging.
+Note the failure and refine the agent later.